 The Board of Trustees as elected by the membership acts as the agents of the congregation.
-The Trustees delegate the carrying out of their policies to the Parish Minister, who acts as the head of staff.
-The Parish Minister in turn hires staff, paid and unpaid, to do the daily work and reports directly to the Board of Trustees.
+The Trustees delegate the carrying out of their policies to the Parish Ministers, who act as the head of staff.
+The Parish Ministers in turn hire staff, paid and unpaid, to do the daily work and reports directly to the Board of Trustees.

 Board of Trustees

 The Board of Trustees listens to and learns from the congregation.

 All are invited to attend our annual parish meetings.
 Notices about our upcoming parish meetings will be announced in our News From the Red Floors.

 Congregational survey results from 606 FUS respondents are available.
 Special thanks to FUS member Nate Henry, who did this project for us pro bono.
 Thanks to all who filled it out.

 The Board of Trustees sets the short- and long-term mission of the church.

 2020-2021 Board Members